-Edward ‘Ned’ Low’s career in piracy began with a single gunshot.
+Edward 'Ned' Low's career in piracy began with a single gunshot.
+While

-by grabbing a musket and inciting a mutiny.
-Then the London-born
+musket and inciting a mutiny.
+Then the London-born sailor and a dozen

-sailor and a dozen of his crewmates held a council, stitched a black
+of his crewmates held a council, stitched a black flag and voted to

-flag and voted to make war against the whole world preying on ships
+make war against the whole world preying on ships from any nation,

-failed redemption: a thief from childhood who briefly rose in the
+a thief from childhood who briefly rose in the world after moving to

-world after moving to America, only to fall again lower and harder
+America, only to fall again lower and harder than before.
+He was

-than before.
-He was feared even by his own crew, and during his life
+feared even by his own crew, and during his life on the wrong side of

-on the wrong side of the law he became infamous for his extreme
+the law he became infamous for his extreme violence, fatalistic

-violence, fatalistic behaviour, and became perhaps one of the best
+behaviour, and became perhaps one of the best examples of why pirates

-examples of why pirates were classed in Admiralty Law as hostis humani
+were classed in Admiralty Law as hostis humani generis: the common

-generis: the common enemies of all mankind.
+enemies of all mankind.

 Les mer

-His Life and Mysterious Fate
+His Life & Mysterious Fate

 Produktdetaljer